CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-stupid-story-splitting.md

 requesting into the codebase.
 The other big "aha!" moment immediately after this - just because I PR something into the codebase doesn't mean the actual _behaviour_ of the codebase has to change.
 Really I've just made a stepwise change that improves something, adds a feature, or the ability to add a feature.
-My current task is to get rid of some large methods on an even larger task.
+My current task is to get rid of some large methods on an even larger class.
 I start making each move of a large method a PR, and thus it is also a story on my board.
 Whether its separating domain logic from database logic, or figuring out where that gnarly utility method _actually_ belongs and moving it, they are all stories.